groyal/multicastaudioclient/README.md

 * Python 3.10+
 * This needs module audioop but it appears to be deprecated/removed in Python 3.13 - https://docs.python.org/3/library/audioop.html

+Audioop has lin2ulaw and ulaw2lin.
+For some reason I was unable to get lin2law working reliably so switch to pysox.
+But on inbound sox (ulaw -> lin) didnt work reliably but ulaw2lin worked fine.

 Credits
 PyRTP - RTP Header generation